 Atelierhaus Hilmsen selects artists and scholars of varying disciplines regardless of age, sex or nationality to experience an unforgettable place of creativity and mystery.
 Through the alchemy of diversity, spacious studios and the wondrous environment of Hilmsen, the Atelierhaus becomes a channel for deeper understanding across cultures and perspectives as well as a catalyst for spontaneous collaborative projects.

-ans Molzberger, a self-taught artist, was born in 1953 in Höhr-Grenzhausen, Germany’s Rhineland region, where his family lived for generations working in industrial ceramic factories.
+Hans Molzberger, a self-taught artist, was born in 1953 in Höhr-Grenzhausen, Germany’s Rhineland region, where his family lived for generations working in industrial ceramic factories.
 In 1982, as a result of mounting personal crises and a fervent need to reassess his life, Molzberger opened a studio in Wendland, Germany.
-By 1991, his first solo museum exhibition was featured at the Jenny-Marx Museum
+By 1991, his first solo museum exhibition was featured at the Jenny-Marx Museum in Salzwedel, Germany.

 Molzberger’s early works were primarily assemblages which incorporated Raku ceramic objects.
 Eventually, he turned to printmaking, creating woodcuts and large-scale silkscreens which contained political references.
 Most recently, he has begun incorporating 3D printing technology into his sculptural work.

 Molzberger has worked in Israel, France, The Netherlands, Poland and Russia and has lectured at various major universities.
 He currently divides his time between Germany and Houston, Texas where he is a Professor of Sculpture at Houston Baptist University.
 He is also the director of Atelierhaus Hilmsen, which he founded in 1996.
 For more details about Hans Molzberger and his work, please click HERE.